 Your adopted penguin makes donkey-like braying sounds when trying to communicate.
-It can dive under water for up to 2 and a half minutes.
+It can dive underwater for up to 2 and a half minutes.
 How cool is that?!

-Not only will you have an interesting topic of conversation at your next dinner party – I have my own penguin, but no, ahem, you can’t see it – but you will be helping to save an entire species as there are only 25 000 African penguin pairs left in the wild which makes the African penguin an endangered species.
+Not only will you have an interesting topic of conversation at your next dinner party – I have my own penguin, but no, ahem, you can’t see it, but you will be helping to save an entire species as there are only 25 000 African penguin pairs left in the wild which makes the African penguin an endangered species.

 Once you have adopted your penguin chick (the cost involved is R700 only) from SANCCOB, the Southern African Foundation for the Conservation of Coastal Birds, you can choose a name for it.
-SANCCOB, a non-profit organisation, will give you an adoption certificate with a photo of the new member of your household (albeit in absentia) and a brief history relating to your very own happy-footed chick.
+SANCCOB, a non-profit organization, will give you an adoption certificate with a photo of the new member of your household (albeit in absentia) and a brief history relating to your very own happy-footed chick.

 Penguin chicks eat up to eight sardines a day but luckily for you, SANCCOB will take care of that as well as of the little one’s health.

 SANCCOB has been active since 1968.
-Since then they have saved 95 000 sea birds, treated 24 species, reared 2407 penguin chicks (yours could be number 2408!) and have seen a 19% increase in the African penguin population.
+Since then they have saved 95 000 seabirds, treated 24 species, reared 2407 penguin chicks (yours could be number 2408!) and have seen a 19% increase in the African penguin population.

-SANCCOB has two centres in South Africa – one in Table View near Cape Town in the Western Cape and one at the Seal Point Lighthouse in Cape St. Francis, Eastern Cape.
+SANCCOB has two centres in South Africa, one in Table View near Cape Town in the Western Cape and one at the Seal Point Lighthouse in Cape St. Francis, Eastern Cape.

-In addition to the above, SANCCOB also provides environmental education to children and adults; they provide internships to adults; and they are involved in ongoing research.
+In addition to the above, SANCCOB also provides environmental education to children and adults; they provide internships to adults, and they are involved in ongoing research.